Mauro Diniz: Achievements

-Today, Mauro Diniz is among the most praised cavaquinists in Brazil, and is one of the most studious.
+Today, Mauro Diniz is among the most praised cavaquinists in Brazil.
 Mauro developed, as does every cavaquinho player, his own style, which was one of the most influential and which is already part of the history of samba.
 His strumming patterns are among the most unpredictable and surprising in the samba world, and a lot of the patterns which are part of the standard repertoire of cavaquinho players in the current samba scene were introduced by him.
 Mauro has recorded with all major samba names; his recordings with Almir Guineto are specially known for cavaquinho rhythm virtuosity; not the least, his recordings with Zeca Pagodinho and Beth Carvalho are registered as the foundation for new generations of sambistas.

 Some others with whom Mauro has recorded (the list would encompass almost every known sambista) include: Moacyr Luz, Monarco, Jorge Aragão, Wilson Moreira, Luiz Carlos da Vila and the Old Guard of Portela.